nerdaxic/ruuvitag-listener/README.md

 ```

 ### 5. Refresh data automatically with cron
 Add line to crontab to refresh data every 5 minutes.
+This is done outside the Home Assistant's docker container, container just has access to the resulting measurements.json file.
+Should work fine with the default "pi" user.
 **Edit crontab:**
 ```bash
 crontab -e